-Figure 4 [about here] Changes in life expectancy at birth in Brazil related to mortality resulting from causes amenable to medical service (in years), by state and period, from 2000 to 2007 and from 2007 to 2015
+Figure 4 [about here] Contribution of causes amenable to medical service to changes in life expectancy at birth in Brazil (in years), by state and period, from 2000 to 2007 (pink dots) and from 2007 to 2015 (blue triangles).
+The dashed line at zero represents the situation of no contribution to changes in life expectancy over time, whereas dots and triangles to the right (left) of this line correspond to increases (decreases) in life expectancy due to changes in causes amenable to medical service.

 Although diabetes mortality had a smaller impact on changes in life expectancy relative to other causes of death between 2000-15, its impact was considerable in some regions.
 In the North and Northeast regions, the increase in diabetes mortality led to small decreases in life expectancy between 2000 and 2007, especially among females (Appendix Figure S3).
-This trend reversed and by 2007-15, only three states from the North region (Amapá, Amazonas and Pará) experienced decreases in female life expectancy.
+This trend reversed and by 2007-15, only three states from the Northern region (Amapá, Amazonas and Pará) experienced decreases in female life expectancy.
 Among males, the impact of diabetes was smaller, however similar to females, was concentrated in the Northern regions of Brazil (Appendix Figure S2).

 Contributions to changes in life expectancy due to alcoholic liver disease, HIV/AIDS, lung cancer, suicide and traffic accidents were negligible between 2000 and 2015 (Appendix Figures S2-S3).